 Please note: Departmental scholarships / studentships offered by the Law Faculty are unfortunately not open to students applying for the MSt in International Human Rights Law.

 Student Funding Services administers a number of national and Oxford scholarships for students on behalf of the University.
-Only certain schemes are open to part-time students but we recommend that you check your eligibility by using the funding search tool.
+Only certain schemes are open to part-time students but we recommend that you check your eligibility by using the funding search tool (the search works best if you enter ‘international human rights law’ in the course keywords field).
 If you are eligible for any of the schemes and wish to apply, please check the application instructions carefully (some require you to do nothing, some require you to tick a box on the application form and others require a separate/additional application).
 Please note that you may only apply for these scholarships if you submit a complete application in time for assessment by Application Deadline 2 and you must indicate your interest in these scholarships at the time of application (i.e. it is not possible to apply for them after you have submitted your application for the course).
 In particular, you may wish to check your eligibility for the following:

 The Clarendon Fund: offers around 140 full scholarships every year to graduate students at the University of Oxford.
 Graduate applicants of any nationality applying for 2015-16 entry will be eligible for this prestigious scholarship funding.
 Awards are made on the basis of academic excellence and potential across all degree-bearing subjects at graduate level.
 They cover tuition and college fees as well as a generous grant for living expenses.
 For futher information, visit the Clarendon website.